zdravkov/kendo-docs/api/framework/kendo.md

 Returns the transition end event name in the current browser.
 E.g. "webkitTransitionEnd", "transitionend", "oTransitionEnd"

 ### support.mobileOS `Object`
 Returns a number of properties that identify the current mobile browser.
 Parses navigator.userAgent to do it.
-Undefined on desktop.
+False on desktop.

 #### support.mobileOS
 ##### device `String`